Janna Build Guide by MissMaw

 || Runes | Masteries | Summoner Spells | Abilities | Items | Gameplay | Summary ||

 Hi friends, I'm MissMaw and this is my Season IV Janna guide.
-I've been playing League for over two years now and currently I am Platinum II on my account on the EUW server, Mergoat (lolking, op gg).
+I've been playing League for over three years now and last season I was Diamond V on my account on the EUW server, Mergoat (lolking, op gg).
 My main role is support, and it has been for nearly three seasons now.
 Janna is one of my main champions, as well as one of my favourite champions to play.
 I've been playing Janna since mid-late Season II and I have well over one hundred games played with her.

 This guide has been fully updated for Season IV.
 I haven't changed the name since republishing the guide, but this is hardly a peaceful build.
 The guide is called "Peaceful Janna Support", however the setup I recommend is just about the most aggressive setup you can get away with using as Janna.